CodeQueen-AI/Python-Coding-Journey/README.md

 🔹 String Interning : Storing the same string once to save memory

 🔹 String Pool : A memory area for reused strings

+🔹 Memory Space Sharing : When multiple variables share the same memory location to save space